 Yield parameters

 The influence of spacing and nutrition on yield parameters was statistically significant.
 Head girth, yield per plant and yield per hectare were all affected by both factors.
-Wider spacing (S3) recorded the maximum head girth (12.93 cm), while closer spacing (S1) recorded the minimum (11.12 cm) as presented in Table 2.
+Wider spacing (S3) recorded the significantly maximum head girth (12.93 cm), while closer spacing (S1) recorded significantly minimum (11.12 cm) as presented in Table 2.
 Similarly, F3 produced the larger head girth (12.80 cm) and F2 the smaller (11.30 cm).
 Though the interaction was not significant, S3F3 combination yielded the maximum head girth (13.47 cm), indicating enhanced head development under optimum nutrient and space availability.
 This might be due to the plants received sufficient quantity of nutrients.
 Similar results were recorded by Chatterjee et al. (2015).
 Yield per plant increased significantly with wider spacing and higher nutrients.
 S3 recorded the higher per plant yield (407.02 g) and S1 the lower (298.40 g).
 Among nutrients, F3 produced the higher yield (388.45 g) and F2 the lower (324.31 g) (Table 2 and Figure 1).
 The maximum yield per plant (429.47 g) was recorded under S3F3.
 These findings are in accordance with findings of singh et al (2006) and prasad et al (2010).
 The results indicated that the head yield per plant of lettuce was increased with increasing level of nutrient and also less competition among plants for nutrient so availability of nutrient was sufficient for better head growth of lettuce.
-Similar comparable results were recorded by Moniruzzaman et al. (2006) in lettuce.
+Similar comparable results were recorded by Moniruzzaman (2006) in lettuce.
 However, yield per hectare followed an opposite trend: closer spacing (S1) resulted in the higher yield (304.38 q ha⁻¹) due to higher plant population, while wider spacing (S3) recorded the lower (210.43 q ha⁻¹).
 This is evident in Figure 2.
 Among nutrient treatments, F3 led to the higher yield (280.63 q ha⁻¹).
 S1F3 recorded the maximum overall yield (337.87 q ha⁻¹), showing that higher plant population combined with optimal nutrients can boost per-area productivity.
 This may be due to increased head yield per hectare with increasing level of nutrient and also sufficiently available of nutrient to all the plants, so there was less competition among plants for nutrient, soil moisture and sunlight.
 Similar results were also reported by Chatterjee et al. (2015) and Rhim et al. (2022).

 Cost economics